circuits/circuits/docs/source/tutorial/index.rst

 Cool :-)

-Component Inheritence
+Component Inheritance
 ---------------------

-Since circuits is a framework written for the `Python Programming Language`_ it naturally inherits properties of Object Orientated Programming (OOP) -- such as inheritence.
+Since circuits is a framework written for the `Python Programming Language`_ it naturally inherits properties of Object Orientated Programming (OOP) -- such as inheriaence.

 So let's take our ``Bob`` and ``Fred`` components and create a Base Component called ``Dog`` and modify our two dogs (``Bob`` and ``Fred``) to